Şımarık: Stella Soleil version

-"Kiss Kiss" is the debut single by American recording artist Stella Soleil.
+"Kiss Kiss" served as the debut single of American recording artist Stella Soleil.
 It is a remake of "Şımarık" with new lyrics.
 The English version was credited to by Juliette Jaimes, Sezen Aksu, Tarkan, and Steve Welton-Jaimes.
 The single was released to American radio on 19 and 20 March 2001.
 It was also released in regions of Europe, excluding the UK.

 Music video

 The music video is set on the beach during the late night.
 The video (directed by Hype Williams) shows Soleil dancing on the sand, while scenes go back and forth from birds eye views of landscape around the beach.